 What is Narrative Reporting?

-Narrative Reporting (NR) is a financial reporting solution by Oracle that allows a business to ‘work with data that is always current by accessing data directly from Oracle and non-Oracle sources.
+Narrative Reporting is a purpose-built business process available in Oracle Cloud Enterprise Performance Management for management, narrative and regulatory reporting.
+Narrative Reporting (NR) allows a business to ‘work with data that is always current by accessing data directly from Oracle and non-Oracle sources.
 By meeting internal and external reporting needs, companies can collaborate across the report creation process to define, author, review, and publish management and regulatory reports’ - Oracle.

 For more information on Narrative reporting and how we can help your business, see here: https://www.qubix.com/narrative

 The client was utilising Oracle Financial Reporting (FR) to handle their financial reporting needs and schedule the reports to be sent out to the business.
 They also took advantage of Qubix Cloudbridge to manage their processes.
 The client wanted to upgrade their entire portfolio to use the latest Qubix Cloudbridge and migrate to a cloud-based financial reporting solution.
 The task was to migrate one hundred financial reports from the clients on-premises financial reporting system to a cloud-based management reporting solution, ‘Narrative Reporting’ (NR), and utilise Qubix Cloudbridge to create workflows that can schedule the sending out of reports to the business.

 What was the process?